 Established in 1968, Galen is a privately owned pharmaceutical sales and marketing company, headquartered in Craigavon (Northern Ireland), with products in therapy areas including gastroenterology, pain management and dermatology.

-As a subsidiary of Galen Limited, Galen US also has a growing presence in select conditions such as those requiring topical anaesthesia.
+As a subsidiary of Galen Limited, Galen US also has a growing presence in select conditions such as those requiring topical anesthesia.
 The company plans to continue expanding its portfolio with selected specialty products on an international basis.
 By combining innovation in product development with competitive pricing, Galen aims to work in partnership with healthcare professionals and patients to create real, long-term value.
 Visit: www.galen-pharma.com

 About Almac Group

 Galen is a member of the Almac Group.
-The Almac Group is an established contract development and manufacturing organisation providing an extensive range of integrated services across, and beyond, the drug development lifecycle to the pharmaceutical and biotech sectors globally.
+The Almac Group is an established contract development and manufacturing organization providing an extensive range of integrated services across, and beyond, the drug development lifecycle to the pharmaceutical and biotech sectors globally.

-The international company is a privately owned organisation that has grown organically over the past five decades and now employs over 5,600 highly skilled personnel across 18 facilities including Europe, the US and Asia.
+The international company is a privately owned organization that has grown organically over the past five decades and now employs over 5,600 highly skilled personnel across 18 facilities including Europe, the US and Asia.

 For further information please visit www.almacgroup.com.